RobertoRoos/sawIntuitiveResearchKitWiki/MacBuild.md

 source cisst/cisstvars.sh
 export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Users/you/dVRK/build/cisst-saw/cisst/cisstReflexxesTypeII/lib
 ```
 The last command is to find the shared libraries for Reflexxes.
-The path with depend on where you built cisst-saw.
+The path will depend on where you built cisst-saw.

 Then go in your source tree:
 ```sh